-What Do Physical Therapist Aide Do?
+What You Need to Know About Physical Therapist Aide

 - Administer active or passive manual therapeutic exercises, therapeutic massage, or heat, light, sound, water, or electrical modality treatments, such as ultrasound.